 The Organ was restored and completely rebuilt in 1962 as a War Memorial Organ.
-The current tuner, Mr Leith Jacob, who worked on the 1962 rebulid, completed the restoration and rebuilding of the organ in 2008.
+The former tuner, Mr Leith Jacob, who worked on the 1962 rebuild, completed the restoration and rebuilding of the organ in 2008.
 This was made possible by the generous response from parishioners over recent years who contributed to this stage of the project.

 Stage 2: The Building

 The Anglican Church of St Andrew, Walkerville in South Australia, was one of the earliest churches built outside the parklands of Adelaide and was the first church to be built free of debt.